-More about our SENCo
+More about our SENDCo

-My name is Emma Pennell and I am the school's SENCo and Mental Health Lead.
+My name is Emma Pennell and I am the school's SENDCo and Mental Health and Wellbeing lead.
 I am happy to speak with you about any aspect of your child's special educational needs and provision.
 Please contact me at school on 01778 343419 or email; enquiries@langtoft.lincs.sch.uk).

-I am a qualified teacher with over 19 years of classroom experience.
-I hold the National Award for SEND coordination.
+I am a qualified teacher with over 18 years of classroom experience.
+I hold the National Award for SEND coordination and Mental Health Lead.

-What does the SENCo do?
+What does the SENDCo do?